The Rocks we Rely on: Leadership Lessons from Big Sur

 I’d been to this exact spot seven years ago.
 The rock formations looked the same.
 Beautiful, and unchanging.

 I thought about what had changed for me since the last time I was on this beach, staring at these rocks.
 Since then, I’ve launched Intrinsic.
-My kids have grown and moved on to middle school.
-I’ve found the nerve to get the tattoo I always wanted.
+My kids have grown and moved on to middle and high school.
 I’m physically stronger than ever, but have many more aches and pains.
 I’m more fulfilled.

 People change.
 Even the sand, the sea and the plants change.
 Yet we crave elements of our lives and our work that are like rocks.
 We need parts that are steadfast and predictable.
 Unchanging.